portway/portway/docs/pipelines.md

 ### 3. Deploy

-The deploy pipeline takes a tagged release version and deploys it to the respective environment.
-Deployments are configured to occur whenever the `master` branch changes, and a file inside `deploys` has changed.
-For example: to deploy a release to the dev environment, edit `deploys/dev.txt` to put the release tag you'd like to deploy to the dev environment.
+The deploy pipelines take a tagged release version and deploys it to the respective environment.
+Deployments are configured to occur whenever the `./deploys/[env].txt` on the `master` branch changes.
+For example: to deploy a release to the dev environment, edit `deploys/deployDev.txt` to put the release tag you'd like to deploy to the dev environment.
 To find available releases, look at the Releases in Github.
 Each release is tied to a git tag.
-The tag is the release version to put in `deploys/dev.txt`
+The tag is the release version to put in `deploys/deployDev.txt`